Theatre With a Twist

 NEWS & HIGHLIGHTS!

-"Mary Spinosa is a registered nurse, drama therapist, and the executive director of Theatre With a Twist, where she works with hundreds of actors with the disorder.
+"Mary Spinosa-Bourget is a registered nurse, drama therapist, and the executive director of Theatre With a Twist, where she works with hundreds of actors with learning style differences.
 “When people with ADHD find their sweet spot, they will shine brightly.
-They really just need to be engaged to hit their best,” she explains."
-"If you have ADHD, Spinosa recommends scheduling a one-on-one with the director of your project.
-“A meeting between the two can help both develop a plan to ensure success,” she says."
+They really just need to be engaged to hit their best,” she explains.
+If you have ADHD or any other type of different learning style, Spinosa-Bourget recommends scheduling a one-on-one with the director of your project.
+“A meeting between the two can help both develop a plan to ensure success,” she says.

 See the full article here: